 The featured image shows a logo I did for a client, Aerial Media House.
 They are a SUA (Small Unmanned Aircraft) and Photography business, so wanted something sleek and professional to portray that.
 Take a look at the logo in situ on the website, here.

 My first piece of work working with Boxed Living was to design these fantastic business cards.
 To create the free-hand logo I worked with a Russian designer to get the basic shape, then tweaked it myself to add the final touches and amendments.
 Stay tuned for more branding to come.

 Some more work with Boxed Living, this time delving into their website design.
 Using an existing WordPress theme I was able to create the perfect website for the job.
-Stay tuned for it’s release in early March!
+Soon to go live, stay tuned for the finished site.

 A simple set of kitchen icons that I created for iconfinder.com.
 I really enjoy icon design so this was just a bit of fun more than anything.
 They are however being downloaded and used all over the planet.
 It’s always great to know that your work is getting out there and benefiting the design community.
 Checkout my icon design and many other great icons on iconfinder, and show your support for a great website.